 - Create a MIPS 2021 Audit Binder

 - Participate in a training for MIPS 2021

 - Select up to six quality measures, including one marked outcome or high-priority measure

-- You can also choose to submit Quality measures via claims.
+- Select a submission method.
+You may choose to submit Quality measures via claims, registry or QRDA upload

-- Go to Improvement Activities and select 2-4 Improvement Activities that add up to 40 points.
+- Go to Improvement Activities and select 2-4 Improvement Activities.
 Then save your supporting documentation in your audit binder

 - Register with your state to begin the process for Immunization Registry Submission (if applicable), then open a support case with Kareo to complete the interface setup

 - Register with UpDox for Direct Messaging (required to Send/Receive and incorporate summaries of care).
 A clinician should register first, then other staff members